drl2/ezd6-fvtt/README.md

 ## Change Log

 ### [1.0.1] - 2022-09-15
-- Minor config changes to suppress warnng messages at startup on Foundry v10.
+- Minor config changes to suppress warning messages at startup on Foundry v10.
 Currently still supports v9 but future versions will probably be v10 only.

 ### [1.0.0] - 2022-07-31
 - First full release